 Later that day, as the workers returned home we were there again, but this time with purple flowers and an even broader smile on our audiences faces.
 Flowers are a winner for marketing events, you just can’t give them out quick enough.

 The end result.
-We handed out hundreds of coffees, waters, newspapers, flowers, we spoke to hundred and hundreds of people, the story and the message then got delivered to millions of would be commuters courtesy of the South West press, the Daily Mail and the Telegraph.
+We handed out hundreds of coffees, waters, newspapers, flowers, we spoke to hundreds and hundreds of people, the story and the message then got delivered to millions of would-be commuters courtesy of the South West press, the Daily Mail and the Telegraph.
 And we’ve got a film to prove it, have a watch, relive the day.
 Rejoice

 Author: Adam Fausset

 Adam worked at W+K London for ten years and Ogilvy for six years.
 He champions the importance of brand voice and consistency of communication.
 Adam insists on a very high standard of creative thinking and believes the secret to brilliant, effective work is simplicity and being utterly single-minded.